Home \ Research \ Scientific publications \ 2025

 Food Analytical Methods 1-9.

 The presence of the hepatitis E virus (HEV) in pork products, particularly in pig liver has been frequently described.
 However, a standardized method is not still available for the detection of HEV in foods, particularly in those difficult food matrixes such as pig meat and pork products.
 The aim of this study was to design, optimize and evaluate a new method of food-separation and virus concentration for HEV in pig liver samples.
 This method is based on organic flocculation and avoids the use of organic solvents.
 The virus recovery rates and analytical sensitivity of the method using murine norovirus MNV-1 as a surrogate were 73.6–82.2% and at least 1 × 103 TCID50 per g of liver in 100% of the replicates, respectively.
-Furtherm… Leer más
+Furth… Leer más

 Santamaria-Palacios J., Garcia N. and Rodriguez-Lazaro D.